Scolari’s Food & Drug Company

 Nature of Stores

 The stores operated by Scolari’s vary in size and sales volume, as well as marketing strategy.
 Two stores are “conventional” supermarkets.
-Four stores are “box stores” operating under the trade name Sak ‘n Save, which place greater emphasis on economy.
-Six stores are “superstores”, Scolari’s answer to the industry trend to position the supermarket as the consummate retailer, a one-stop provider in an increasing array of products and services.
-These stores have various specialty departments such as full service bakery/deli, pharmacy, full service meat/seafood and floral.
+One store is a “box store” operating under the trade name Sak ‘n Save, which place greater emphasis on economy.
+Four stores are “superstores”, Scolari’s answer to the industry trend to position the supermarket as the consummate retailer, a one-stop provider in an increasing array of products and services.
+These stores have various specialty departments such as full service bakery/deli, full service meat/seafood and floral.

 All Scolari’s stores are clean and well stocked with a large variety of quality merchandise.
 Additionally, Scolari’s takes great pride in providing a high level of customer service.

 Joey and Jerry Scolari are very much hands-on owners and spend time in each store regularly.
 They have assembled a capable management team and successfully compete against much larger regional and national food store chains.